 Are you taking the time to request employee feedback?
 And more importantly, are you listening to what your employees tell you?
 Think like a customer.
 If you provide feedback to a business, you expect a response.
 And it’s that response that leaves a lasting impression - whether you speak highly of them in the future or not.
 Exactly the same applies to your employees.
 To see real results in employee engagement, take the time to listen and respond.

 The same way customers want to know that their loyalty points will give them benefits in the future, employees want to know they have opportunities for their own professional development.
 Are they working hard for good reason?
 Show your employees a future pathway that inspires and excites them.
 Bring them on the journey and they’ll want to stick around.

 As Confucius says “There is one word which may serve as a rule practice for all one’s life - reciprocity”.

 We’re all in a rush to get through this crisis and get back to normal.
 But it’s not a sprint.
 It’s a marathon.

-Take the time now to spend with your people.
-Bring them on the journey with you, make them truly feel part of the recovery mission, and empower them with that magic spirit that caused you to create the business in the first place.
+Take the time now to focus on employee engagement.
+Bring your people on the journey with you, make them truly feel part of the recovery mission, and empower them with that magic spirit that caused you to create the business in the first place.